-People suffering with fear of flying commonly fall into one of two groups.
+Those with a fear of flying commonly fall into one of two groups.
 Firstly, some people fear an “internal loss of control”.
 For such individuals, their fear of flying stems from a fear that they will lose control of their emotions during flight and therefore embarrass themselves in front of fellow passengers.
-These people may express concern about suffering a panic attack, loss of control of bodily functions or become hysterical.
-For others, the fear is associated with external factors such as turbulence, bad weather or a fault with the aeroplane.
+For others, the fear is associated with external factors such as turbulence, bad weather or a fault with the airplane.

 - Do you have high levels of anticipatory anxiety prior to a flight?

 - Do you experience bodily symptoms prior and during flying, such as hyperventilating, sweating, churning stomach and dizziness?

 - Do you avoid flying wherever possible, and if able to only fly under duress?

 - Do you picture catastrophic scenes while flying that cause you significant distress?